A home appraisal determines the fair market value of a home and ensures the price determined by the buyer and lender is fair.

 Fannie Mae

-Fannie Mae is a corporation that funds mortgages by buying them from banks and lenders, then selling them as a part of mortgage-backed securities to investors, which helps the mortgage market keep housing affordable.
-Fannie Mae appraisals are usually valid for 12 months, but they also require an appraisal update after the first 120 days.
+Fannie Mae is a corporation that funds conforming conventional mortgages and buys them from banks and lenders on the secondary mortgage market.
+According to Fannie Mae’s guidelines, appraisals are usually valid for 12 months but require an appraisal update after 120 days.

 Freddie Mac

-Similar to Fannie Mae, Freddie Mac contributes to the secondary mortgage market, and its appraisals are valid for 12 months, with updates due after 120 days.
+Like Fannie Mae, Freddie Mac also purchases conforming loans on the secondary mortgage market, and its appraisals are valid for 12 months, with an update after 120 days.
 Freddie Mac also requires the lender to have a copy of the appraisal report.

-VA loans, a type of mortgage created for qualified veterans, active service members and spouses, offer appraisals that are good for up to 6 months – but a new appraisal is required if the loan doesn’t close during that time.
+VA loans help qualified veterans, active-duty service members and surviving spouses buy homes.
+Appraisals are typically valid for up to 6 months.
+A new appraisal is required if the loan doesn’t close during that time.

 Home Appraisal Exception: Market Conditions